shudarshon/challenge-consul/README.md

-# challenge-consul
+# how to use

-this repository will provide you learning opportunity of implementing consul cluster in cloud
+You need to install ansible in order to learn this series.
+Using ansible we will automate the implementation of consul cluster in cloud.